I am a certified Miss Mustard Seed Milk Paint Retailer!

 I just returned from a few days in Toronto where I was attending

-Training was held at Homestead House where all of the Miss Mustard Seed Milk Paint is made.
+The training was held at Homestead House where all of the Miss Mustard Seed Milk Paint is made.
 Right there…on Niagara Street…in Toronto!

 Let me just say – these people rock!
 It is a family run business and the whole family was there to pitch in.
 Mom, Dad and both daughters helped out and shared their knowledge with us!

-They source as much of the supporting materials (paint brushes, beeswax, hemp oil etc) from local (North American) sources, small and medium size businesses are employing people to make these products.
+They source as much of the supporting materials (paint brushes, beeswax, hemp oil etc) from local (North American) sources, meaning small and medium size businesses are employing people to make these products.

 When I met Marian in Atlanta and took her class, and then had a chance to chat with her a few times, I just KNEW she was ethical, inspiring, creative, and kind as well.
 I loved her product.
 My gut told me it was the right thing to do.